-Jessica Kline is associate director for legal programs in the Institute for Constitutional Government at The Heritage Foundation.
+Jessica Kline is deputy director of programs in the Institute for Constitutional Government at The Heritage Foundation.

-She joined Heritage in September 2007 as a program coordinator, working directly for former U.S. Attorney General Edwin Meese, then chairman of the Center for Legal and Judicial Studies.She later was promoted to assistant director for legal programs and, in June 2018, became a deputy director in the Institute for Constitutional Government, working with both the Edwin Meese III Center for Legal and Judicial Studies and the B. Kenneth Simon Center for Principles and Politics.
+She joined Heritage in September 2007 as a program coordinator, working directly for former U.S. Attorney General Edwin Meese, then chairman of the Center for Legal and Judicial Studies.She later was promoted to associate director for legal programs and, in June 2018, became a deputy director in the Institute for Constitutional Government, working with both the Edwin Meese III Center for Legal and Judicial Studies and the B. Kenneth Simon Center for Principles and Politics.

 Before joining Heritage, Kline was a program assistant at the American Farm Bureau Federation.

 A native of Chardon, Ohio, she received a bachelor’s degree in education from Miami University in Oxford, Ohio.
 She also holds a master’s degree in organization development and knowledge management from George Mason University’s School of Public Policy.
 She currently resides in Arlington, Va.